 You just got the call.
 They’ve offered you the job and you couldn’t be happier, but there’s a catch.
 Turns out that employment is contingent on passing both a background check and a drug test.
-If you’re an active consumer of hemp oil, should you be concerned with the later half of that condition?
-For a lot of hemp oil consumers that can cause understandable stress, especially if they’re not aware what the tests are looking for or legal specifics in their state.
+If you’re an active consumer of hemp oil, should you be concerned with the latter half of that condition?
+For a lot of hemp oil consumers that can cause understandable stress, especially if they’re not aware of what the tests are looking for or legal specifics in their state.

 Which employers test for drugs?

 Drug testing is mandatory for federal employees and, while it isn’t required for private companies to do so, many of them require a drug test as well.
 There are no federal guidelines for private companies regarding drug testing, but as a general rule, testing of employees is considered lawful unless there are specific state laws that address it.
 Some companies will even randomly or periodically drug test their workers, though the limits of those tests vary from state to state.

 The most common drug test administered is an immunoassay, which analyzes a sample of urine quickly and inexpensively.
 If the test comes back positive, it is normal to conduct a follow-up test known as a gas chromatography/mass spectrometry.
 While the results take longer to produce, the benefit of a GC/MS test is that it is less likely to produce false positives or to result in a “positive” from non-intoxicating cannabinoids such as hemp oil.

 How concerned should I be if I use hemp oil?